-the political consequences.22 This principle dates back at least as far as the famous 18th century case of Entick v Carrington.23 Its best known modern manifestation is probably the Anisminic case:24 the House of Lords construed the provision that a "determination" of the Foreign Compensation Commission "shall not be called in question in any court of law" to refer only to a valid determination; the determination in that case had been invalid because it had taken into account a factor which the Commission had no right to take into account.
+The first is the principle of legality.
+This means that the UK Parliament is not taken to intend to override fundamental rights or the jurisdiction of the courts by general or ambiguous words.
+If Parliament wants to interfere with fundamental rights, or to subvert the rule of law, it has to be specific, so that Parliamentarians understand what they are voting for and can face up to the political consequences.
+This principle dates back at least as far as the famous 18th century case of Entick $\nu$ Carrington.
+Its best known modern manifestation is probably the Anisminic case: the House of Lords construed the provision that a "determination" of the Foreign Compensation Commission "shall not be called in question in any court of law" to refer only to a valid determination; the determination in that case had been invalid because it had taken into account a factor which the Commission had no right to take into account.
 Another example is the very first case to come before the UK Supreme Court, where we held that the very general power in the United Nations Act 1946, to make Orders in Council so as to comply with the UK's obligations under the United Nations Charter, did not empower the Treasury to provide for draconian assetfreezing orders against individuals without due process of law.
-25 In the AXA case, Lord Reed took the view that, if the UK Parliament cannot itself take away fundamental rights by general words, then neither could it create another body, such as the Scottish Parliament, which was free to abrogate fundamental rights or to violate the rule of law.26
+In the AXA case, Lord Reed took the view that, if the UK Parliament cannot itself take away fundamental rights by general words, then neither could it create another body, such as the Scottish Parliament, which was free to abrogate fundamental rights or to violate the rule of law.